5 Myths About Indoor Pools and Lightning

 4. There are no easy ways to know if lightning is going to be a problem for our practice/meet

 Actually, there are a few.
-The weather you see on the news or get from the nearest airport can be very different from conditions on campus.
+The weather you see on the news or get from the nearest airport can differ greatly from conditions on campus.
 That’s why having your own, hyperlocal weather tools on campus can make a huge difference in accuracy.
 Installing a weather station on campus is a great way to get accurate real-time weather data for your campus.

 Another way to know exactly when lightning is with a lightning alerting system.
 Detection-based systems are much more accurate than prediction-based systems.
 This is because they detect lightning strikes within a radius of your system.